enaut/pslink/README.md

 To update to a newer version execute the commands in the following order

 1. stop the service
-2. download and install the new binary
+2. download and install or build the new binary
 3. run `pslink migrate-database`
 4. run the server again `pslink runserver`